anjackson/anjackson.github.io/digipres-lessons-learned/_posts/2017-04-10-unsafe-device-removal.md

 For this experiment, you will need:

 1. An USB flash drive of little importance.
-One of those old 256MB ones you got from that conference will do.
+One of those old sub-GB ones you got from that conference will do.
 2. A copy of a digital file of great importance.
 Any format will do, as long as it's in a format you can open.

 I'm going to use this drive: